 B) collecting transaction fees.

 C) sales of goods.

 D) charging subscription fees.

+Answer: C

+Diff: Moderate

+AACSB: Application of knowledge

 50) The basic value proposition of community providers is:

 A) they offer a fast, convenient one-stop site where users can focus on their most important concerns and interests.